callmepartario/og-csrd/README.md

 Readers are encouraged to support Monte Cook Games, who have so generously made this information available.
 Consider buying products listed in [What's In The Book?](https://callmepartario.github.io/og-csrd/#choose-products) to ensure ongoing support and developmnt for the CSRD's informing material.

+# Cypher System Open Licence

+These documents are based on the May 5, 2025 edition of the [Cypher System Reference Document (CSRD)](http://csol.montecookgames.com/).
+They are intended to help Game Masters (GMs), players, and others interested in the Cypher System to learn more about it, create characters, worlds, and share stories together.

+This product is an independent production and is not affiliated with Monte Cook Games, LLC.
+It is published under the Cypher System Open License, found at http://csol.montecookgames.com

+CYPHER SYSTEM and its logo are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
+All Monte Cook Games characters and character names, and the distinctive likenesses thereof, are trademarks of Monte Cook Games, LLC.

 ## Old Gus' Unofficial Cypher System Player's Guide (OG-CSPG)

 https://callmepartario.github.io/og-csrd/og-cspg.html